oconnor663/jacko.io/posts/async_intro.md

 }
 ```

-Making several calls at the same time looks like this:[^async_order]
+And making several calls at the same time looks like this:[^async_order]

 [^async_order]: Unlike the version with threads above, you'll always see this
     version print its start messages in order, and you'll _usually_ see it